BjornL1/heritage-housing2/README.md

 ## Hypothesis, validation and result

-1. Hpothesis: Sales price house attribute correlation:
+1. Hypothesis: Sales price house attribute correlation:
-   We assume that the following four features has the strongest correlation: location, size, condition and age of the property:
+   We assume that the following four features has the strongest correlation: lot area, size, condition and age of the property:
     - Validation: Evaluate the available house attributes in a correlation study.
-    - Result:
+    - Result: From the calculations we can see that some of our assesemen of features were correct, whereas

 2. Hypothesis: Determine sales price:
-   We assume that the following variables will be sufficient to confidently predict the price: location (area), house size (square feet), overall quality and the build year.
+   We assume that the following variables will be sufficient to confidently predict the price: lot area, house size (square feet), overall quality and the build year.
    - Validation: Use a machine learning model and optimization procedures to ensure the application of appropriate methods.
    - Result: